Empress Fu the Elder

 Empress Fu (符皇后; given name unknown) (c.
-931 – 29 August 956), posthumously Empress Xuanyi (宣懿皇后) was an empress consort of imperial China's short-lived Later Zhou during the Five Dynasties and Ten Kingdoms period.
+931 – 29 August 956), posthumously Empress Xuanyi (宣懿皇后) was an empress consort of the Chinese Later Zhou dynasty during the Five Dynasties and Ten Kingdoms period.
 She was invested the empress in 954 when her husband Guo Rong (Chai Rong) became the second Later Zhou emperor.
 Three years after her death, Guo Rong married her younger sister when he fell critically ill.

 Originally the wife of Li Chongxun (李崇訓), she was widowed in 949 following a narrow escape from death.
 After Chai was also widowed in 950, they married through the arrangement of Chai's adoptive father and Later Zhou's founding emperor Guo Wei.

 First marriage to Li Chongxun

 When Lady Fu was a teenager, her father Fu Yanqing was a military governor for the Later Han.
 He arranged for her to marry fellow military governor Li Shouzhen's son Li Chongxun (李崇訓).
 In 948, Li Shouzhen and Li Chongxun rebelled against the Later Han government, and another military governor, Guo Wei, was tasked to suppress the mutiny.
 After months of battles, in 949 Li Shouzhen was defeated and committed suicide.
 Following suit, Li Chongxun first killed his siblings, but as he prepared to kill his wife, she hid under the curtains of her bedroom.
 Unable to find her in a hurry, Li Chongxun killed himself.

 When Guo Wei's soldiers stormed into the house, they saw a young girl (Lady Fu was only 18) calmly sitting in the reception hall.
 She declared, "The gentleman Guo Wei is an old acquaintance of my father's.
 Your sort would be wise not to violate me!"
 It proved to be effective as no Later Han soldier dared to approach her.
 Later, Guo personally assured her that he would not harm her and would return her to her family safely.
 The young girl was so grateful that from then on she regarded the senior commander as her godfather.